RNA-FRETools/fretraj/README.md

 # <img src="docs/source/_static/fretraj_logo.png" width="200">

-FRETraj is a high-level Python API to the **LabelLib** library (https://github.com/Fluorescence-Tools/LabelLib) to simulate fluorophores which are coupled to a biomolecule of interest.
+FRETraj is a Python API to the **LabelLib** library (https://github.com/Fluorescence-Tools/LabelLib) to simulate fluorophores which are coupled to a biomolecule of interest.
 The package features a user-friendly **PyMOL plugin**<sup>[1](#pymol)</sup> which can be used to explore different labeling positions while designing new FRET experiments.
 In an AV simulation the fluorophore distribution is estimated by a shortest path search (Djikstra algorithm) using a coarse-grained dye probe.
 FRETraj further implements a **Python-only** version of the geometrical clash search used in LabelLib.
-This should facilitate prototyping of new features for the ACV algorithm.
+This should facilitate prototyping new features for the ACV algorithm.

 <img src="docs/source/_static/graphical_abstract.png" height="350">